ru / $

 Bosphorus Cruising and Yali Mansions

-A popular activity is cruising the Bosphorus and there are two ways to do this.
+A popular activity is cruising the Bosphorus for breathtaking views, and there are two ways to do this.
 The first is via a themed night with dinner and live entertainment.
-The second, which is budget travellers’ favour is to book a ferry ticket and the bonus of doing it that way is spotting the magnificent yali mansions and Ottoman palaces on the Bosphorus shorelines.
+The second budget travellers’ favour is to book a ferry ticket.
+The bonus of doing it that way is spotting the magnificent Yali mansions and Ottoman palaces on the Bosphorus shorelines.

-For both Turks and foreign buyers, Istanbul is Turkey’s top destination with thousands of apartments and villas sold every month.
-Real estate investors, keen to follow the progress of mega projects like the planned route canal and the new airport’s final completion also look to the city for long term capital appreciation.
-Whether you want an off-plan, key ready, resale, apartment, villa or business premises, the market delivers plenty of choices.
+For Turks and foreign buyers, Istanbul is Turkey’s top housing market, with thousands of properties for sale.
+Real estate investors keen to follow the progress of mega projects like the planned route canal also enjoy long-term capital appreciation.
+Whether you want an off-plan, key-ready, resale apartment, villa or business premises, the market delivers many areas for housing.

 VIEW PROPERTIES IN Istanbul